PrestaShop/prestashop.github.io/news/_posts/2020-03-20-ps17-patch-release-lifecycle.md

 - Localization packs must be updated for new version
 - Autoupgrade module and process must be updated for new version
 - A release note and a Changelog must be generated, reviewed and published
-- We also provide [docker images](https://github.com/PrestaShop/docker) for PrestaShop which need to be updated for new version
+- maintainers also provide [docker images](https://github.com/PrestaShop/docker) for PrestaShop which need to be updated for new version

 Also, **releasing a new version is consuming community time**.